-The next step I believe to be critical to the creative process of closet organizing.
+I believe this step to be critical to the creative process of messy closet organizing.
 This step may seem unnecessary and counterintuitive.
-That said I recommend you now take the time to put on a great fitting bra, a nice fitting nude cami, leggings and light makeup.
+That said I recommend you now take the time to put on a great fitting bra, a nice fitting nude cami, leggings, and light makeup.

 Move all the fall/winter clothing including scarves/ purses/gloves, etc. that you only use then to a different closet.
 That way you can just concentrate on spring/ summer looks.

 Gather three large white garbage bags.
-Label them: “throw out”, “give away”, and “repair”.
+Label them: “throw away”, “give away”, and “repair”.
 This is important because if you get interrupted you want to know what’s where to decrease your stress.

 The “throw-away” pile is the easiest as it’s anything stained or torn or too worn out for anyone else.

 The “give away” pile is trickier.
 Here’s where you need to be firm with yourself and decide if you haven’t worn it in the past year it’s probably time to go in that bag.
 Also if you did wear it but always felt uncomfortable or unattractive in it, give it away.
 I know this seems harsh but try and just learn from the experience.
 Figure out what you didn’t like about it so you won’t repeat this mistake.
 Also as I try on all these items while deciding their fates I look critically at the length and fit.
-If something has potential but needs to be altered I put it in the “repair” pile.
+If something has potential, and I really like it, but needs to be altered I put it in the “repair” pile.

 Keep a pen and pad of paper handy.
-Label it “Spring/Summer 2019.”
-During the sorting process I frequently come up with new ideas for outfits especially when I’m trying various items on.
+Label it “Spring/Summer 2022.”
+During the sorting process, I frequently come up with new ideas for outfits especially when I’m trying various items on.
 I write all these outfits down on this pad.
-I also write down outfits that I remembered wearing previously but may have forgotten.
+I also write down outfits that I remembered happily wearing previously but may have forgotten about.
 I keep this list of outfits in my closet in a folder to use whenever I feel like I have “nothing to wear”.
 I also pull this list out when I’m planning clothing for a trip.
-And when I see an outfit on-line or at the mall that I love I write down the look using items I know I have in my closet.
+And when I see an outfit online or at the mall that I love I write down the look using items I know I have in my closet.

 Stay tuned for “Messy Closet Cleanup Part Two.”
 That’s where I’ll show you how to sort, straighten and organize your purses, shoes, boots, scarves, and jewelry.